 We are a premier supplier of garden model railroad track and switches, concentrating on high quality product and personal customer service.
 We have been in business since 1989 and have gained an enviable reputation in the hobby for the way we do business and for the items we make.

 Everything is proudly manufactured in the USA from mostly US made materials.

 We make -

-A comprehensive range of Gauge One or G gauge (45mm) , O gauge (32mm) and dual gauge track, along with 37 types of switch for all your large scale railroad needs.
+A comprehensive range of Gauge One or G gauge (45mm) , O gauge (32mm) along with 37 types of switch for all your large scale railroad needs.
 Our track is suitable for outdoor garden railroads in all weather conditions from Alaska to Florida to Nevada.
 Our system is based on what is called code 250 rail, which means it is 1/4" high .
 This is much more realistic looking than the code 332 rail offered by others, and coupled with a choice of four different types of ties you can model in 1:32, 1:29, 1:22.5, 1:20.3 and 1:19 scales.
 The code 250 rail represents 130lb rail in 1:32 scale, and 75lb rail in 1:20.3, which is what the real railroads use.If you are not sure about code, gauge or scale, call Pete, he'll be happy to answer your questions.